Q: What can I put in the new trash cart?

-Another alternative (if you only have a small amount of branches, twigs or shrubs and they are less than 1½ inches in diameter) is to cut them into lengths of 4 feet or less and tie them into bundles or place them into yard waste receptacles.
-The bundles or receptacles cannot weigh more than 45 pounds and should be set next to your other yard waste receptacles.
-There is a limit of four (4) bundles per week.
+Another alternative (if you only have a small amount of branches, twigs or shrubs and they are less than 1½ inches in diameter) is to cut them into lengths of 4 feet or less and tie them into bundles (18 inches in diameter) or place them into yard waste receptacles.
+The bundles or receptacles cannot weigh more than 60 pounds and should be set next to your other yard waste receptacles.
 Landscape and tree service contractors are responsible for the removal of all tree materials remaining as a result of their work.

 - Did you place your garbage or yard waste in cardboard boxes?
 Cardboard boxes are not acceptable containers for any items placed at the road.